-Family agrees to let Michigan State museum keep ancient elk
+Family agrees to let MSU museum keep ancient elk

 East Lansing — A museum at Michigan State University will be the permanent home of antlers and a skull from an ancient elk found less than 20 miles away.

 The museum’s acting director, Lora Helou, says relatives of the late Gordon Harper have agreed to donate the remains, which could be more than 5,000 years old.